 Still interested?
 Read on to familiarize yourself with the entire process of how to start a property management company.

-If you are already committed to starting your business, you are already one step ahead of everyone else.
-The next step is to gather the necessary knowledge and procedure to make sure that you can execute your idea.
+If you're already committed to starting your business, you're already one step ahead of everyone else.
+The next step is to gather the necessary knowledge and procedures to make sure you can execute your idea.

-Below, we have listed a comprehensive list of steps that, if followed correctly, will provide you with a robust grasp of what needs to be done to start a property management business.
+Below, we've created a comprehensive list of steps that, if followed correctly, will provide you with a robust grasp of what needs to be done to start a property management business.

 1. Learn about your state's laws and legal requirements

 This is an essential foundation that must be done before anything else in the company.
-In every state, there is a long list of laws that must be followed in order to avoid any legal conflicts with your business.
+In every state, there's a long list of laws that must be followed to avoid any legal conflicts with your business.

-Although some of the laws are pretty self-explanatory, some of them can be confusing, and it is important to understand them to their full extent, especially the eviction laws and landlord-tenant laws.
+Although some of the laws are pretty self-explanatory, some can be confusing, and it's important to understand them to their full extent, especially the eviction laws and landlord-tenant laws.

 Not sure about your state's eviction laws?
 Find them here to find out exactly what they entail.

-As a property management company, it is important that your clients are aware of the legal requirements and regulations.
-These rules must be followed in order to avoid any legal conflict or lawsuits.
+As a property management company, it's important for your clients to be aware of the legal requirements and regulations.
+These rules must be followed to avoid any legal conflict or lawsuits.
 If you want to learn about your state's landlord-tenant laws, visit this website to learn everything you need to know.

 2. Acquire the necessary licenses and certifications

-In most states, it is required that individuals involved in real estate complete a formal education or certification before beginning.
+In most states, it's required that individuals involved in real estate complete a formal education or certification before beginning.
 Although it may not be required in your state, you should still get some sort of license or certification.
-This serves to attract more clients and be more knowledgeable about the business.
+This helps attract more clients and makes you more knowledgeable about the business.

 As a property manager, an important license to obtain before starting your business is the Real Estate Property Management License.
-This license provides specific training on how to effectively act as a middleman between the property owner and the tenant.
+This license provides specific training on how to act as a middleman between the property owner and the tenant effectively.

 Another license that may be useful to obtain before starting your property management company is a Real Estate Broker's License.
 This license, along with the coursework and exam, covers various topics like property management, insurance, leases, and many more.

-There are only a handful of states that do not require such certification to become a property manager, so it is important that you make sure that you are up-to-date with your state's requirements and that you are following all of them precisely.
+There are only a handful of states that do not require such certification to become a property manager, so make sure that you're up-to-date with your state's requirements and that you are following all of them precisely.

 3. Write a Business Plan

-Now that you have completed the homework for your business, it is time to actually start thinking about the functionality and framework of your company.
-This is a crucial step when starting up your business, as this is where you are going to describe every single aspect of your business, from marketing strategies, to a potential customer base, to your short-term and long-term goals.
+Now that you've completed the homework for your business, it's time to actually start thinking about the functionality and framework of your company.
+This is a crucial step when starting up your business, as this is where you are going to describe every single aspect of it, from marketing strategies to a potential customer base and your short-term and long-term goals.

 A very important aspect of your business plan is the legal structure of your company.
-Typically, a property management company starts as either a Limited Liability Company (LLC) or a Sole Proprietorship.
-It is important to know the differences between these two legal entities in order to choose the one that is best for you and your business.
+Typically, a property management company starts as either a limited liability company (LLC) or a Sole Proprietorship.
+It's important to know the differences between these two legal entities in order to choose the one that's best for you and your business.